 Did you enjoy reading about the grain harvest?
 If so, you’ll probably like the other posts in this series:

-Fortunately, it was Easter and those of us with other jobs were free.
-The plans I had for a quiet holiday were shelved.
-The hops had to be picked fast, so the call went out — HELP!
+Fortunately, it was Easter and so plenty of people had a day to spare.
+My plans for a quiet holiday flew out the window.
+We had to get the hops picked pronto, so the call went out — HELP!

 Hops are an interesting crop — and an experimental one for our farm.
 You see, according to some experts, hops shouldn’t thrive this far south in New Zealand.
 It’s too cold; too windy; too far down at the bottom of the world.
 But the experts hadn’t seen the vine Cousin Matt had been quietly nurturing in a sheltered corner of his garden down the road.
 We knew that one hop plant would grow, but could they grow on a larger scale?
 We decided to find out.

-It didn’t take long to identify the perfect hop-growing-spot on our farm.
+It didn’t take us long to identify the perfect hop-growing-spot on our farm.
 We call it the “Tree Surrounded Paddock.”
-Sheltered from the wind in every direction, flat as a pancake, beautiful soil… a southern paradise for hops we felt.
+It’s sheltered from the wind in every direction and flat as a pancake.
+Add in some beautiful soil and you’ve got a southern paradise for hops.
 And, two years down the track, the hops seem to agree.

 Hops need plenty of water and fertilizer, so we put in a small automatic watering system.
 Last year the timer worked perfectly.
 This year it didn’t.
-But, with the drought sucking every drop of moisture out of the farm for months, the hops had to get by on short rations, just like the rest of us.
-They got watered each week, but not on the ideal daily basis
+We watered them when we could but the drought sucked every drop out of the farm for months.
+So the hops had to get by on short rations.
+Just like the rest of us.

-Interestingly, the hops don’t seem to have worried too much.
+It didn’t seem to bother them much.
 I mean, just look at all the flowers!